CathyGuang/Music-Genre-Identification/README.md

 &emsp; 2.
 2D Convolutional Neural Network

-&emsp; In extract_features.ipynb, we splitted each audio file into 10 segments and extracted 13 MFCCs (mel frequency cepstral coefficients) for each of those segments.
+&emsp; In [extract_features.ipynb](extract_features.ipynb), we splitted each audio file into 10 segments and extracted 13 MFCCs (mel frequency cepstral coefficients) for each of those segments.
 For each segment, we distributed a label that represents the genre of the music.
 We created a three dimensional array to store the label and MFCCs and dumped the array to a json file to be used for training.

-&emsp; In CNN.ipynb, we loaded the data from our json file, set our X (input) to be the MFCCs and Y (output) to be the label.
+&emsp; In [CNN_train_and_preds.ipynb](CNN_train_and_preds.ipynb), we loaded the data from our json file, set our X (input) to be the MFCCs and Y (output) to be the label.
 We set X to be of shapes: (sample, timesteps, mfcc features), Timesteps is the number of time windows, calculated by the number of samples divided by hop length, each of which indicating the MFCC value in the particular time frame.
 For each segment we assigned a Y value that represents the genre/label of the segment.
 Then we did a train test split for our data, we put 60% of the data into training, 15% into validation and 25% into testing

 &emsp; We added several layers in the convolutional neural network.
 We set the hidden layers to be Rectified Linear Unit activation functions (ReLU) because it is simple to implement and effective, and specifically, it is less susceptible to vanishing gradients that prevent deep models from being trained.
 For the output layer we use the softmax activation function because it is a multiple classification problem.
 Then we use he_normal kernel initialization because it was developed specifically for nodes and layers that use ReLU activation as well as a standard approach for it.